Aviva Stadium: 2024 Europa League final

+UEFA Euro 2028

+In October 2023, UEFA announced the venues for the UEFA Euro 2028.
+The Aviva Stadium, alongside venues in the United Kingdom, will host several matches in the tournament.

 Other events

 American football

 On 1 September 2012, the stadium hosted an American college football game billed as the Emerald Isle Classic between the Notre Dame Fighting Irish and the Navy Midshipmen.
 Notre Dame won 50–10.

 The 2016 Aer Lingus College Football Classic was announced as a matchup between the Georgia Tech Yellow Jackets and the Boston College Eagles to be played on 3 September 2016.
 The result was a 17–14 win by the Yellow Jackets.

 The Nebraska Cornhuskers and the Northwestern Wildcats kicked off their 2022 seasons at the Aviva Stadium with Northwestern winning 31–28.
-It was also confirmed that Notre Dame would once again play Navy in the Aer Lingus College Football Classic at the Aviva Stadium on 26 August 2023.
+It was soon confirmed that Notre Dame would once again play Navy in the Aer Lingus College Football Classic at the Aviva Stadium on 26 August 2023.
+Notre Dame ran out winners with the final score 42–3.

 Concerts

 Facilities

-The stadium is a bowl shape with four tiers on three sides of the ground; the lower and upper tiers are for general access, the second and third levels feed the second tier for premium tickets and the fourth tier for corporate boxes.
+The stadium is a bowl shape with four tiers on three sides of the ground; the lower and upper tiers are for general access, the second and third levels feed the second tier for premium tickets and the third tier for corporate boxes.
 The northern end of the stadium, due to its proximity to local housing, incorporates only the lower tier of the bowl.
 This end of the stadium is to be the away stand for football internationals.
 There is one basement level and seven storeys of floors including ground level.
 The premium level holds 10,000 spectators, while the box level holds 1,300.
 The remaining 38,700 seats are shared between the top and bottom tiers.
 The capacity of the stadium was criticised even before its opening for being too small, particularly in light of the large supporter attendance figures for Irish rugby internationals and football internationals at Croke Park since 2007.
 The stadium's roof undulates in a wave-like manner so as to avoid blocking light to local residences.

-In popular culture

-The children's writer Gerard Siggins has based much of his 'Rugby Spirit' series in the Aviva Stadium.
-His hero, Eoin Madden, is on a school tour to the ground when he meets Brian Hanrahan, a true-life figure who was the only man ever to die playing sport in Lansdowne Road.
-Hanrahan, a Lansdowne FC rugby player, died when a scrum collapsed during a Leinster Senior Cup game against Trinity in 1928.

-The seven books so far published in the series feature frequent visits to the stadium for matches.